Apocynaceae: Uses

 There are limited dietary uses of plants from this family.
-The flower of Fernaldia pandurata (common name: loroco) is edible.
+The flower of Echites panduratus (common name: loroco) is edible.
 Carissa (Natal plum) produces an edible fruit, but all other parts of the plant are poisonous.
 The genus Apocynum was reportedly used as a source of fiber by Native Americans.
 The aromatic fruit juice from Saba comorensis (syn.
 Landolphia comorensis, the Bungo or Mbungo fruit) is used as a drink.

 Finally, ethnopharmacologic and ethnotoxicologic uses are also known.
 The roots of Tabernanthe iboga and certain Voacanga species have traditionally been used ceremonially as hallucinogens in Africa.
 The ibogaine-type alkaloids responsible for the psychoactivity of these plants have been studied with regard to the treatment of drug addiction.
 The juice of Acokanthera species such as A. venenata and the milky juice of the Namibian Pachypodium have been used as poison for arrow tips.

 Many species are ornamental in gardens or as houseplants.